anomelche/hello-world/README.md

 just a repository to follow github tutorial learning to add a branch and merge it with the master.

-learnig to clone the repository to a local machine, chenge a file and push the changes to github sever.
+learning to clone the repository to a local machine, change a file and push the changes to github server.